Nicholas Budgen: Political career

-In the 1970 general election he stood for the Conservatives in Birmingham Small Heath, but failed to gain election.
-When the Conservative MP Enoch Powell left the party and resigned from his seat over their policy on the EEC, only six weeks before the 1974 general election, Budgen was selected to stand for the Conservatives in Powell's old seat: Wolverhampton South West.
+In the 1970 general election he stood for the Conservatives in Birmingham Small Heath, but was unsuccessful.
+When the Conservative MP Enoch Powell left the party and resigned from his seat over their policy on the EEC, only six weeks before the February 1974 general election, Budgen was selected to stand for the Conservatives in Powell's old seat: Wolverhampton South West.

 In 1975 he voted to remain in the Common Market.
 In 1981 he was made a Conservative whip, at the time a sure way of becoming a minister.
 On 8 May 1982, however, he resigned as a whip over his opposition to the creation of a Northern Ireland Assembly with no government powers.
 However The Spectator selected him as their 1984 Backbencher of the Year.
 His speeches in November 1985 against the Anglo-Irish Agreement persuaded his cousin Ian Gow to resign as a minister from Margaret Thatcher's government.

 According to Michael Brown, who was at the time a government whip, Nick Budgen was the only critic of the March 1988 Budget, which contained many "giveaways" and led to high inflation and the 1990 recession.
 Brown described the situation in the Commons tea room after the budget as one of congratulatory atmosphere until Nick Budgen entered and proceeded to tell those present "It is the most irresponsible budget I have ever heard, it will be downhill from now on.
 In one fell swoop Mr Lawson has squandered five years of responsible economic management".

 He was also opposed to immigration to the UK and on 10 October 1989, at the Conservative Party Conference, he, with Tim Janman MP, and Jonathan Guinness (in the chair), addressed a controversial fringe meeting organized by the Young Monday Club, advertised as The End of the English? – Immigration and Repatriation.

 Charles Moore described at Budgen's memorial service how he once rang Budgen pretending to be a racist constituent.
 He said that Budgen said he supported a firm immigration policy, but when pushed to agree that all immigrants should be sent home, he forcefully defended their right to be in Britain.
 "His distaste was palpable.
 I can think of many more liberal-minded MPs who might have given less firm answers to someone they thought might vote for them," he said.
 Conversely, Labour MP and one-time Minister for Europe Denis MacShane described Budgen as a "filthy little racist" in his diaries.